What is TASC?

 When does TASC meet?

 TASC meets September through May on the third Saturday of the month from 1:30 to 3:30 p.m.
-We discuss and plan upcoming activities, volunteer opportunities, and consider ways the library can better serve teens in our community.
-You will earn community services hours for the time you spend at TASC meetings and assisting with programs or services at the library.
+We discuss and plan upcoming activities, volunteer opportunities, and about ways the library can better serve teens in our community.
+You will earn community service hours for your time at TASC meetings and assisting with library programs and services.